-- Install the receiver into the box.
-Make sure the LED light pipe is aligned with the receiver LED. - Install the servo wires and antenna through the cover and plug the wires into the receiver. - 3.
-Make sure the O-ring is properly seated into the groove in the receiver box so that the cover will not pinch it or damage it any way. - 4.
-Install the cover and tighten the two 3x12mm button-head cap screws securely. - 5.
-Inspect the cover to make sure that the O-ring seal is not visible. - 6.
-Arrange the wires neatly using the wire guides in the receiver box. - 7.
-Apply small bead of silicone grease (Traxxas part #1647) to the wire clamp. - 8.
-Install the wire clamp and tighten the two 2.5x12mm cap screws securely.
+- 7. Make sure the box light pipe is aligned with the receiver LED.
+Make sure the O-ring is properly seated into the groove in the receiver box so that the cover will not pinch it or damage it in any way. - 8.
+Install the cover and tighten the two 3x8mm button-head cap screws securely. - 9.
+Inspect the cover to make sure that the O-ring seal is not visible.